Low Risk

 Record a session journal entry capturing the journey, not just the task.
 Call at END of meaningful sessions to preserve context.

-Part of the Session Forge MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Session Forge server.

 AI agents call journal_entry to retrieve information from Session Forge without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.